Paris to host UEFA Champions League final stripped from Saint Petersburg

 UEFA made no reference to its relationship with Gazprom, the Russian state energy giant that is a key sponsor of European football's governing body.

-However, UEFA did announce that Russian and Ukrainian clubs and national teams competing in international competitions must play home matches at neutral venues "until further notice".
+Meanwhile, UEFA announced that Russian and Ukrainian clubs and national teams competing in international competitions must play home matches at neutral venues "until further notice".

 FIFA may now move to force Russia to play their World Cup qualifying play-off against Poland on March 24 on neutral ground.